SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 ## ⚡️ Quickstart (Generic React App)

-You can use this library in any React application provided you bring your own QueryClient and QueryClientProvider.
-Below is a sample integration:
+You can use this library in any React application by creating a new QueryClient and wrap your application with `QueryClientProvider`.
+For example:

 ```jsx
 import {CommerceApiProvider} from '@salesforce/commerce-sdk-react'